ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 1. Click the **Forwarding rules** tab at the top.
 1. Find the DNS name **GUID.private.databases.appdomain.cloud** and note the IP address of the forwarding IP addresses.

+Also note the forwarding rules for the spoke0.com subdomain.
+It is forwarded to the same resolvers.
+The forwarding rules for the enterprise.com subdomain is forwarded to the enterprise resolvers having 192.168.0.xy addresses.

-Repeat the process to find the {{site.data.keyword.dns_short}} instance custom resolver in the spoke that is resolving the postgresql DNS address.
-In the spoke there will be no forwarding rule since the spoke instance will resolve the DNS address.
+Optionally find the {{site.data.keyword.dns_short}} instance custom resolvers in the spoke.
+In the spoke there will be no forwarding rule for the postgresql DNS name since the spoke instance will resolve the DNS address using the VPC virtual private endpoint gateway address.

 ## x content
 {: #vpc-transit-power-x}